apulaski/GettingAndCleaningData-CourseProject/CodeBook.md

 - plyr

 ##Variables:
+Description of input variables that are carried through as mean and standard deviation variables:

+These signals were used to estimate variables of the feature vector for each pattern:
+'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

+tBodyAcc-XYZ
+tGravityAcc-XYZ
+tBodyAccJerk-XYZ
+tBodyGyro-XYZ
+tBodyGyroJerk-XYZ
+tBodyAccMag
+tGravityAccMag
+tBodyAccJerkMag
+tBodyGyroMag
+tBodyGyroJerkMag
+fBodyAcc-XYZ
+fBodyAccJerk-XYZ
+fBodyGyro-XYZ
+fBodyAccMag
+fBodyAccJerkMag
+fBodyGyroMag
+fBodyGyroJerkMag

+The set of variables that were estimated from these signals are:

+mean(): Mean value
+std(): Standard deviation

 Descriptive variables in the output files are:
 subjectid: identifying the subject
 activity: describing the 6 activity states (LAYING, SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS, WALKING_UPSTAIRS)